Lorry driver killed in late night motorway crash

 "It's the second lorry's driver that died."

-The motorway was closed between junctions 33 and 32 for around six hours to allow recovery and investigation work to be carried out.
+The motorway was closed between junctions 32 and 33 for around six hours to allow recovery and investigation work to be carried out.

 Shortly before the accident, at 11.08pm, the motorway policing unit tweeted: "M55 where it meets the M6 has a good covering of snow at present. @HighwaysNWEST have assisted a couple of drivers that have lost control."